Webflow-Examples/custom-code-examples/README.md

 ## Project Structure

 The project consists of two main components: the backend and the frontend.
-The backend functions as the server, offering API endpoints for interacting with the Webflow API, managing authorization and token storage, and handling custom code operations.
+The backend functions as the server, providing API endpoints to interact with the Webflow API, manage authorization and token storage, and handle custom code operations.
 The frontend is a React application that guides users through the steps of registering and applying custom code to a page.

 ```
+custom-code-examples/
-backend/
+├── backend/
-├── auth/
+│   ├── auth/
-├── controllers/
+│   ├── controllers/
-├── public/
+│   ├── public/
-├── routes/
+│   ├── routes/
-├── utils/
+│   └── utils/
-frontend/
-├── public/
-└── src/
+└── frontend/
-    └── components/
+    ├── components/
-        └── Examples/
+    └── utils/
 ```

 ### Backend